lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 ![Encoder To Decoder Summary](./images/encoder_to_decoder.png)

 1. **Encoder**:
-   - The Encoder Portion is completely described by what we wrote above in [Summary of Self Attention Encoding](#summary-of-self-attention-encoding)
+   - The Encoder Portion is completely described by what you wrote above in [Summary of Self Attention Encoding](#summary-of-self-attention-encoding)
    - TLDR;
       - The encoder processes the input sequence and generates a sequence of **hidden states** that represent the context of the input
       - Each encoder block consists of: